Pensacola/Navarre Beach/Perdido Key

 Pensacola’s thriving medical community is often a draw to winter visitors who want to have access to advanced services.
 The arts, theatre and cultural communities are a surprise to many for a community of this size.

-Accommodations range from beach homes and condos to RV parks and wooded cabins found in the expansive Blackwater River State Forest known as “Florida’s Canoe Capital.”
+Accommodations range from traditional hotels (many equipped with small refrigerators and microwaves ovens,) beach homes and condos to RV parks and wooded cabins found in the expansive Blackwater River State Forest known as “Florida’s Canoe Capital.”